danbev/learning-iot/README.md

  Si  [* *]  Si  [* *]  Si  [* *]
 ```
-It can still bound with the other 3 atoms around it but also has an additional
+It can still bond with the other 3 atoms around it but also has an additional
 electron left over.
 This free electron can now move in the conduction band.
 This
 makes this silicon cristal more conductive then before.
 Because we have a free
 electron by this process and electrons are negatively charged this is called
 an n-type conductor now.

 So that is one way we can increase the connectivity of silicon.
 But how about
 replacing an atom with something that only has 3 electrons in its valance shell:

-So if we hook up a battery to this the free electron will be attracted to the
+So if we hook up a battery this the free electron will be attracted to the
 positive terminal and the electrons from the negative terminal will be able
 to move in their place through the material (in/through the conduction band):
 ```